-- ... is a combination ideas of random forests with variants of boosting. - ► is extremely successful in practice, e.g. using the XGBoost implementation.
+- ... is a combination ideas of random forests with variants of boosting. - Optimizing for the next model in the boosting framework can be interpreted as a gradient descent on the residuals (the errors we still make).
+This framework can then also be generalized to other models, loss functions, ... - is extremely successful in practice, e.g. using the XGBoost implementation.

 Skipped due to lack of time, but try it out.
 It has been substantial ingredient in a large number of kaggle competition winners!
+Introduction to learning theory